Horary Astrology is an accurate method for evaluating concepts related to the natural world

 Published in: Astrological Observer no. 6, March 1987

-The trend of this hourly methodology is, in the first place, the preference given to an optional configuration of the question; in fact, it is presented in the generalised form: “What will be the result of…?”.
-It is not a question of prophetically determining the result of an action; what we emphasise is a generalised look at the action’s future direction if the act itself is taken.
-So the horary horoscope is valid when we transfer the emphasis from the ideal plane to that of potential.
-It is a momentary exit from the existential situation’s deadlock to evaluate one’s adherence to the event, re-entering it – or choosing to re-enter it – if there is a general agreement between the individual’s potential destiny and the event itself.
+The horary methodology trend prioritises an optional question configuration, typically phrased as “What will be the result of…?”.
+The method doesn’t involve predicting an action’s outcome but rather emphasises a generalised overview of the action’s future direction if it is taken.
+This approach is valid when the focus shifts from the ideal to the potential plane, providing a momentary exit from the existential situation’s deadlock to evaluate one’s adherence to the event.
+Re-entering the situation is an option if there is a general agreement between the individual’s potential destiny and the event itself.

-The instant in which the idea and the free conscience of the client interact is the significant moment.
-At this point, the client decides to ask the astrologer for guidance.
-The astrologer draws up an astrological chart for the moment the question is asked : the vision leaves the field of probabilities to enter the realm of possibilities.
-The method for measuring the adherence between the idea and its potential for realisation is the essence of simplicity.
-If the planet lord of the House that rules the question and the planetary ruler of the opposite House form a positive Ptolemaic aspect (conjunction, sextile and trine), the answer is affirmative; if the aspect is negative (square and opposition), the answer invalidates the expectations.
-If a minor aspect is formed (semi-sextile or quincunx), a progressive regression to native interpretative methods is implemented, including analysing the characteristics of the planets, aspects, etc.
+The pivotal moment is when an idea and the client’s conscience interact.
+At this point, the client seeks an astrologer’s guidance.
+The astrologer draws up an astrological chart when the question is asked , evaluating how closely the idea adheres to its potential for realisation.
+The method is the essence of simplicity; if the planet lord of the House that governs the question and the planetary ruler of the opposite House form a positive Ptolemaic aspect (conjunction, sextile and trine), the answer is affirmative.
+Negative aspects (square and opposition) invalidate expectations.
+If a minor aspect is formed (semi-sextile or quincunx), a progressive regression to natal interpretative methods takes place, including analysing planet characteristics, aspects, and more.

-Of course, it’s not always so simple; but the amount of interpretative and methodological nuances would go beyond the boundaries imposed on our work.
-However, the fundamental aspect of horary astrology is the correlation between planets of opposite houses.
-Here a geocentric planetary reality assigns a symbolic order to a possibility in space and time specified by the hourly domification.
-It is a relationship that assumes an equatorial reference system as a basis for judgment instead of an ecliptic motion.
-It’s a link between different orders of magnitude, where the most rapid movement of the earth’s rotation is due to the relevant moment’s specificity, whether or not it adheres to the solar system’s ordering model.
-Considering the House opposite to the one governing the hourly issue as a basis of interaction is a symbolic vehicle capable of penetrating directly – face to face – the potential of one’s line of action.
-The opposition symbolism is, in fact, the one that best lends itself to representing the culmination of expectations and hopes.
+The intricacies of horary astrology are not always straightforward, as there are numerous interpretative and methodological details to consider.
+However, at its core, horary astrology relies on the relationship between planets in opposite houses.
+This relationship is determined by a geocentric planetary reality, which assigns a symbolic order to a specific moment in time as determined by hourly domification.
+This framework presupposes an equatorial reference point for judgment rather than relying on ecliptic motion.
+It is a link between different orders of magnitude, in which the faster movement of the Earth’s rotation is analogous to the specificity of the relevant moment, whether or not it adheres to the solar system’s ordering model.
+By considering the House opposite the one that governs the horary issue, one can gain insight into potential courses of action.
+The symbolism of opposition is, in fact, particularly useful in representing the culmination of expectations and hopes.